Ohyoukillkenny/riscv-simulator/README.md

    make
    ```

    After that, you shall find two executable files named as **TestAll** and **risc-simulator**.
-The former one is used to test whether the CPU is correctly functioning, and the latter one is used to process the instructions in *exe.txt* file.
+The former one is used to test whether the CPU is correctly functioning, and the latter one is used to process the instructions in the *exe.txt* file.

 2. By Clion:

    Start Clion, import this project.
 That's it!

-##### Run the Code
+### Run the Code

 First of all, let us do the testing.